ToJans/tojans.github.com/content/blog/haskell-s-controversial-FTP-proposal.md

 Notice that in the Haskell example the `concat` function is defined for a `list` of `lists`, i.e. `concat :: [[a]] -> [a]`.

-There is a well known functional paradigm called a `fold`, which allows you to convert something that has multiple value into a single value.
+There is a well known functional paradigm called a `fold`, which allows you to convert something that has multiple values into a single value.

 Let's take the example of a `sum`: